Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Warm Start From a Heuristic

-Get any feasible solution first — a greedy assignment, a previous day’s plan, a quick metaheuristic — and pass it as a MIP start.
-Incumbent-driven pruning is the single largest speedup you can get for free.
+Any feasible solution should be obtained first, whether by greedy assignment, a previous day’s plan or a quick metaheuristic, and passed in as a MIP start.
+Incumbent-driven pruning is the single largest costless speedup available.

-When a monolithic MIP gets too big, decompose.
-Benders decomposition splits into a master problem (discrete decisions) and subproblems (continuous given the discrete choice), iterating with cuts.
-Dantzig-Wolfe decomposition and column generation handle problems with natural block structure (airline pairings, cutting stock).
-Lagrangian relaxation relaxes coupling constraints with penalty multipliers.
-Modern solvers automate some of this, but for the truly big problems you still hand-decompose.
+When a monolithic MIP becomes excessively large, decomposition is required.
+Benders decomposition splits the problem into a master problem governing the discrete decisions and subproblems governing the continuous variables given those discrete choices, iterating with cuts.
+Dantzig-Wolfe decomposition and column generation address problems with a natural block structure, such as airline pairings and cutting stock.
+Lagrangian relaxation relaxes coupling constraints using penalty multipliers.
+Modern solvers automate some of these procedures, but the largest problems still require manual decomposition.

 Read the Solver Log

-Solver logs tell a story: initial LP bound, first primal solution, rate of gap closure, cuts applied, node count, parallel thread usage.
-If the gap is stuck after 80% of your time limit, you likely need a tighter formulation or a better heuristic, not a bigger machine.
+Solver logs convey a narrative: the initial LP bound, the first primal solution, the rate of gap closure, cuts applied, node count and parallel thread usage.
+If the gap remains stuck after 80 percent of the time limit, a tighter formulation or a better heuristic is typically required rather than a larger machine.

 MIP vs Alternatives: GA, CP, RL

 MIP is powerful but not universal.
-Knowing when to reach for something else is the mark of a seasoned modeler.
-See our companion post on Genetic Algorithms for the black-box counterpart.
+Knowing when to use an alternative is a mark of an experienced modeller.
+The companion article on Genetic Algorithms examines the black-box counterpart.

 MIP vs Genetic Algorithms

-GA is a metaheuristic: it evolves a population of candidate solutions using selection, crossover, and mutation.
-It handles black-box fitness functions, arbitrary nonlinearity, and doesn’t require explicit constraints.
-But it gives no optimality guarantee.
-Use GA when your objective or constraints are wildly nonlinear, when evaluating a candidate is a simulation, or when you cannot write a linear formulation.
-Use MIP when you can and you want a provable optimum (or bounded gap).
+A genetic algorithm is a metaheuristic that evolves a population of candidate solutions using selection, crossover and mutation.
+It handles black-box fitness functions, arbitrary nonlinearity, and does not require explicit constraints.
+It provides no optimality guarantee, however.
+GA is appropriate when the objective or constraints are highly nonlinear, when evaluating a candidate requires a simulation, or when a linear formulation cannot be written.
+MIP is appropriate when a linear formulation is feasible and a provable optimum, or a bounded gap, is required.

 MIP vs Constraint Programming

-Constraint Programming (CP) excels at pure feasibility and scheduling problems with complex logical structure (e.g., disjunctive scheduling with hundreds of global constraints like AllDifferent or Cumulative).
-CP doesn’t need linearity and handles logic elegantly.
-MIP wins when the objective is a linear cost and you benefit from strong LP-based bounds.
-Some hybrid solvers (like Google OR-Tools CP-SAT) blur the line beautifully.
+Constraint Programming excels at pure feasibility and scheduling problems with complex logical structure, for example disjunctive scheduling involving hundreds of global constraints such as AllDifferent or Cumulative.
+CP does not require linearity and handles logical relationships elegantly.
+MIP outperforms CP when the objective is a linear cost and when strong LP-based bounds are useful.
+Some hybrid solvers, such as Google OR-Tools CP-SAT, blur the boundary effectively.

 MIP vs Reinforcement Learning

-RL learns a policy that maps state to action, typically for sequential decision problems under uncertainty.
+Reinforcement learning learns a policy mapping state to action, typically for sequential decision problems under uncertainty.
 MIP solves a single deterministic instance to optimality.
-They attack different problems.
-You might use MIP to solve tomorrow’s nominal plan and an RL policy to react to disruptions in real time, trained offline on thousands of perturbed MIP solutions.
+The two methods address different problems.
+MIP may be used to solve tomorrow’s nominal plan, while an RL policy reacts to disruptions in real time, trained offline on thousands of perturbed MIP solutions.

 Criterion MIP GA CP RL